HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 - When data source is selected in the detection range, if the data source selected for detection is the master data source under the current data node, the detection result will always be consistent (the master/slave consistency detection will always be based on the current master data source as the standard)

-- If data node of the detected table is not configured with the corresponding "switching rule" or data source of the detected table is unavailable, the master/slave consistency detection cannot be performed for the table.
+- If data node of the detected table is not configured with the corresponding "[switching rule](#switching-rule)" or data source of the detected table is unavailable, the master/slave consistency detection cannot be performed for the table.

 ![](assets/hotdb-management/image425.png)

-#### Periodical plan
+#### Periodical plan{#masterslave-data-consistency-detection.periodical-plan}

 In addition to manually starting the master/slave data consistency detection task, detection can also be executed automatically by adding a periodical task.
 Click \[Periodical Plan] to manage the current periodical plan record.